 - Under a big scooping of Jambalaya

-- Make it cheesy, with parmesan, cheddar, or pretty much any cheese
+- Make it cheesy, with Parmesan cheese, cheddar, or pretty much any cheese

-- Add some herbs to make it super-duper delicious.
+- Add some herbs to make a delicious savory porridge

 - As a base for pretty much anything you’d put atop a bowl of pasta!